erezgeva/libptpmgmt/std_vectors.md

-# C++ std::vector<> map in scripts languages
+# C++ std::vector<> map in Scripts Languages

 We use C++ `std::vector<T>` when we need an array or a list.
 The benefits of the `std::vector<T>`, are:

- 1. C++ manage the memory for us.
+ 1. C++ manages the memory for us.
 We don't need to allocate or free.
- 1. The vector can grow, we do not need to allocate on advance.
+ 1. The vector can grow as we do not need to allocate on advance.

-In the following disccusuin we shall call
+In the following discussion we shall call:

   * ***'container'*** to the mapped class in scripts.
   * ***'element'*** to the C++ class, we use in the container.

-SWIG does a special translation of `std::vector<T>` in a way which differ script language to other.
+SWIG does a special translation of `std::vector<T>` in a way which differs from one script language to another.
-In addition SWIG require explicit announcement for the mapping.
+In addition, SWIG requires explicit announcement for the mapping.

-Currently the follow `std::vector<T>` maps are announced in libptpmgmt.i
+Currently the follow `std::vector<T>` maps are announced in `libptpmgmt.i`:

 |Class name in scripts  |C++ `std::vector<T>`             |header |
 |-----------------------|---------------------------------|-------|